mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 Obviously this thing is conjuring up text.
 It's not sentient, at least by our definition of it.
-While I'm sure there will be philosophical debates for years to come what sentient actually means if you can conjure up such compelling conversations, I think there is a more pressing issue right now.
+While I'm sure there will be philosophical debates for years to come what sentient actually means if you can create such compelling conversations, I think there is a more pressing issue right now.
 Those AIs have been taught with a lot of human behavior in text form which means that this thing behaves as if it has emotions.
 The `New